-There are many decisions to make when planning a workflow, so you may skip or repeat some of the following steps, depending on the automated process you are building.
+When planning a workflow, you may skip or repeat some of the following steps, depending on the automated process you are building.
 Additionally, you can clone an existing workflow to set up another automated workflow that will use the same criteria.
 This will only apply to criteria - actions will not be cloned.

-- Go to System Settings > Workflow Processes.
+- Go to System Settings > Workflow Automation.

 - Click New Workflow Process.